samik314/samik314.github.io/_pages/about.md

 ---
 Hello, I am Samik.
 My pronouns are <i>he/him/his</i>.

-I am a first-year doctoral student in the Mechanics of Solids group, at Brown University School of Engineering.
+I am a second-year doctoral student in the Mechanics of Solids group, at Brown University School of Engineering.
 I am working with Prof. <a href='https://mabessa.github.io/'>Miguel A. Bessa</a>.

 <h2> Research Interests </h2>
 <ul>